Black Bear Euthanized After Mauling 3-Year-Old Girl at Campground

 “Because the bear had shown aggressive behavior and injured a person, it was euthanized, per policy,” the division wrote in a news release Wednesday night, as reported by news station Fox13 Salt Lake City.

-Meanwhile, black bears are thriving throughout the United States and human interactions are increasing in 18 states—with more than 46,000 incidents reported to state agencies in 2022, according to data compiled by the International Association for Bear Research and Management.
+Meanwhile, black are thriving throughout the United States and human interactions are increasing in 18 states—with more than 46,000 incidents reported to state agencies in 2022, according to data compiled by the International Association for Bear Research and Management.

 The 18 states identified in the report were Alabama, Arizona, California, Connecticut, Idaho, Iowa, Mississippi, Missouri, Nevada, New Hampshire, New Jersey, North Carolina, North Dakota, South Dakota, Tennessee, Texas, Vermont and Virginia.